Promise), most of them will serve as the extensions to or the improvements of the existing syntaxes and features to make developers’ lives easier.

 As a developper, we all wonder why we have to go through these kinds of laborious process for a simple, yet quite common, task (i.e. iterating over a collection and doing something for each item within the collection).

 With an arrow function, you don’t have to worry about the execution context being changed when a function is executed.
-All we have to pay attention to is “how the code is written”, by which I simply mean that we can treat the callback function as if it’s being run with the same context as its surrounding code.
+All we have to be aware of is “how the code is written”; the callback function will be run with the same context as its surrounding code.

 Being lexically scoped, an arrow function shares the scope of its parent function even after the parent function has returned.
 It therefore has access to